pranavrelds/AP-LANGUAGE-IDENTIFICATION/README.md

 # AP-LANGUAGE-IDENTIFICATION

 ## Problem Statement
-In a multilingual world, identifying the language of spoken content is essential for various applications, including transcription services, content categorization, and more.
-Manual identification is not scalable and can be error-prone.
-This project provides a solution for an automated and efficient recognition of spoken languages from audio clips.
+Identifying the language of spoken content is important in a multilingual world for a variety of applications such as transcription services, content categorization, and more.
+This is an attempt to create an application that can recognize four different spoken Indian languages from audio extracted from YouTube videos (multi-class classification).
+The audio samples in the dataset are from four different Indian languages.
+Each audio sample is 5 seconds long.
+This dataset was created using regional YouTube videos.
+The dataset includes the following languages: Hindi, Kannada, Tamil, and Telugu.

-## Solution
+## Proposed Solution
-The AP-LANGUAGE-IDENTIFICATION project provides a solution for recognizing languages from spoken content.
-The application is built using Flask and offers a user-friendly interface where users can upload audio clips and get the identified language.

-- **Training**: The application has a training pipeline in place, which can be triggered via the `/train` endpoint.
-This pipeline is designed to train a model on a dataset of audio clips and their corresponding languages.

-- **Prediction**: The `/predict` endpoint allows users to input an audio clip and receive the identified language.
+A custom CNN model to identify the spoken language from audio using the following steps:
+1. Prep-process the data: Resampling, adjusting the number of channels, padding data if necessary
+2. Convert the pre-processed data into a Mel Spectrogram image
+3. Build a custom CNN model and train on a custom dataset created using Mel Spectrogram images
+4. Create a web app
+5. Deploy on the cloud

+Refer flowchart folder for more details

-## How to Run the Code
+## To run the code:
 1. **Setup**: Install the required packages:
    ```bash
    pip install -r requirements.txt